 Scene 1 opens in the messy office of computer hackers.
 They are working for a foreign government that has its eyes on the US presidential election.
 They are celebrating because they just succeeded in compromising a small voting-machine service company in eastern Minnesota.

 Scene 2 takes place in the Intelligence Headquarters of the foreign capital.
 The hackers are reporting their progress to the chief.

 “The good news,” they say, “is that we know how to deliver compromised software to all that company’s customers.
 Local election clerks will never know.
 They never inspect the software and their cute pre-election tests cannot detect hacks that activate only on Election Day.”

 “The bad news is that the company controls only some of Wisconsin’s voting machines.
 They don’t have enough votes to deliver a statewide race.”

-The hackers are surprised when the intelligence chief doesn’t care.
+The intelligence chief doesn’t care.

 Scene 3 is back in the hackers’ office.
 The hackers are gleefully developing their plan.